memfault/interrupt/_drafts/faster-builds.md

 header _once_, and whenever it is included by other files, it will reuse the built object.
 It compiles the header into an intermediate file with the extension `.h.gch`.
-If the location of these files is added as an include path when compiling (before the real headers), GCC will use the pre-compiled versions instead.
+If the location of these files is added as an include path when compiling (before the real headers), GCC will use the precompiled versions instead.

+#### Implementing Precompiled Headers

 Let's go over the easiest way to do this in GCC, one that doesn't require you to re-architect your project.